dmichaels/public/work/summaries/dig_welcomes.md

   - Member data sent to Salesforce need a unique ID ("Subscriber Key") which *only* the Data Warehouse knows how to construct.
 Due to historical (hysterical) reasons, the generation of this ID is non-trivial, and replicating the logic of generating this ID was ill-advised.
-  - So this service reads (member records) from the Kafka new-member topic queue (independent from the New Member Listener process).
+  - So this service reads (member records) from the Kafka _new_member_ topic queue (independent from the New Member Listener process).
   - Calls an API in the Data Warehouse we set up to generate the required ID (Subscriber Key), from the (per-organization) member ID (from the member table).
   - Augments the member data (read from Kafka) with retrieved Subscriber Key for the member.
-  - Then writes the augmented member record onto another "new-member-augmented" topic (for another, any other, process to pick up).
+  - Then writes the augmented member record onto another _new_member_augmented_ topic (for another, any other, process to pick up).

 - <ins>New Member Emailer</ins>
   - Picks up augmented new member data from Kafka and sends to Salesforce via API.